microsoft/vstest-docs/RFCs/0031-Multi-Test-Run-Finalization.md

 }
 ```

-Method `GetExtensionUris` should provide all Uris for data collector attachments which are handled by current processor.
-Test platform will provide to processor only data collector attachments with such Uris.
+Method `GetExtensionUris` should provide all Uris for data collector attachments which are handled by current attachment processor.
+Test platform will provide to attachment processor only data collector attachments with such Uris.
 Result of method `ProcessAttachmentSetsAsync` shouyld contain only data collector attachments with such Uris.

-`SupportsIncrementalProcessing` should indicate if processor is supporting incremental processing of attachments.
+`SupportsIncrementalProcessing` should indicate if attachment processor is supporting incremental processing of attachments.
 It means that `ProcessAttachmentSetsAsync` should be [associative](https://en.wikipedia.org/wiki/Associative_property).

 If `SupportsIncrementalProcessing` is `True` Test Platform may try to speed up whole process by reprocessing data collector attachments as soon as possible when any two test executions are done.
 For example let's assume we have 5 test executions which are generating 5 data collector attachments: `a1`, `a2`, `a3`, `a4` and `a5`.
 Test platform could perform invocations:
 * `var result1 = await ProcessAttachmentSetsAsync([a1, a2, a3], ...);` when first 3 executions are done